tipi-build/docs/04-authentication.md

   </div>
 </div>

-    - Fill in all the fields and click on save.
-    - Now with the `tipi` cli you can refresh your authentication data with `tipi connect`
+Now with the `tipi` cli you can refresh your authentication data with `tipi connect`.